 Mexico has historically experienced high annual rates of inflation.
-The annual rate of inflation, as measured by changes in the Mexican national consumer price index (Índice Nacional de Precios al Consumidor) published by the INEGI was 2.8% for 2019, 3.2% in 2020, 7.4% in 2021, 7.8% in 2022 and 4.6% in 2023.
+The annual rate of inflation, as measured by changes in the Mexican national consumer price index (Índice Nacional de Precios al Consumidor) published by the INEGI was 7.8% in 2022, 4.6% in 2023 and 4.2% in 2024.
 High inflation rates could adversely affect our business and results of operations by increasing certain costs, such as the labor costs of our Mexican facilities, beyond levels that we could pass on to our customers and reducing consumer purchasing power, thereby adversely affecting demand for our products.